A Fresh Look at the Crossbow Vs. Compound Debate

 Had we arrived to find new-in-box vertical bows, we would’ve spent opening morning over a bow press, tinkering with draw lengths and tying in peep sights instead of hunting.

-For way too long now, hunters have been arguing over which is the deadlier hunting tool: vertical bow or crossbow?
+For way too long now, hunters have been debating crossbow vs compound bow in which is the deadlier hunting tool.
 The truth is that for anyone who’s actually hunted much with both, the debate is over.
 It’s the crossbow, hands down.
 Yet for newcomers researching crossbows, especially online, the b.s. still runs deep.